Musk says $44 bln Twitter deal on hold over fake account data | Business

 Elon Musk tweeted on Friday that his $44-billion cash deal for Twitter Inc was "temporarily on hold" while he waits for the social media company to provide data on the proportion of its fake accounts.
 Twitter shares initially fell more than 20% in premarket trading, but after Musk, the chief executive of electric car market Tesla Inc, sent a second tweet saying he remained committed to the deal, they regained some ground.

-The shares were down 10% to $40.50 in morning trading on Friday, a steep discount to the $54.20 per share acquisition price.
+The shares were down 8.6% to $41.19 in midday trading on Friday, a steep discount to the $54.20 per share acquisition price.
 Musk, the world's richest person, decided to waive due diligence when he agreed to buy Twitter on April 25, in an effort to get the San Francisco-based company to accept his "best and final offer."
 This could make it harder for him to argue that Twitter somehow misled him.

 Since then, technology stocks have plunged amid investor concerns over inflation and a potential economic slowdown.
 The spread between the offer price and the value of Twitter shares had widened in recent days, implying less than a 50% chance of completion, as investors speculated that the downturn would prompt Musk to walk or seek a lower price.